Frequently asked questions

 I have been offered part-time work.
 Should I accept?

 The unemployment fund can pay you adjusted daily allowance during part-time employment.
 There are some limitations to adjusted daily allowance which you can read about in the section Prerequisites for receiving earnings-related daily allowance while working and being paid.
-As a rule, you should accept any employment offered to you, because you must be registered as a jobseeker with the TE Office and be available on the labour market.
-The obligation to accept employment also applies to work that is not offered via the TE Office.
+As a rule, you should accept any employment offered to you, because you must be registered as a jobseeker and be available on the labour market.
+The obligation to accept employment also applies to work that is not offered via the employment official.
 Refusal to work may result in a mandatory waiting period, during which you will not receive daily allowance.
 As a general rule, the total amount of earned income and adjusted daily allowance paid by the unemployment fund is always more than the daily allowance alone.

 I received a decision on adjusted daily allowance.
 Why was I paid less daily allowance than I had anticipated?